 About this Artist

-The 2019/20 season marks Rafael Payare’s inaugural season as Music Director of San Diego Symphony.
-His profound musicianship, technical brilliance, and charismatic presence on the podium has elevated him as one of the most sought-after conductors.
-From 2014 to 2019, he was Principal Conductor and Music Director of the Ulster Orchestra with whom he appeared twice at the BBC Proms, in 2016 and 2019.
-The Orchestra recently named him Conductor Laureate in recognition of his vast artistic contribution to the orchestra and City of Belfast during his five-year tenure.
+Payare was previously Principal Conductor and Music Director of the Ulster Orchestra from 2014 to 2019, and he twice appeared with them at the BBC Proms, in 2016 and 2019.
+He now holds the title of Conductor Laureate in recognition of the vast artistic contribution he gave to the orchestra and City of Belfast during his five-year tenure.

-As an opera conductor, he made his acclaimed debut at Glyndebourne Festival in 2019, conducting Rossini’s Il Barbiere di Siviglia, and he has conducted Madama Butterfly and La Bohème for Royal Swedish Opera and a new production of La Traviata at Malmo Opera.
-In July 2012, he was personally invited by his mentor, the late Lorin Maazel, to conduct at his Castleton Festival in Virginia, and in July 2015, he was appointed Principal Conductor and conducted performances of Gounod’s Roméo et Juliette and a performance of Beethoven’s Symphony No. 9 in memory of Lorin Maazel.
+As an opera conductor, Payare has conducted at the Glyndebourne Festival, Staatsoper Berlin, Royal Stockholm Opera, and Royal Danish Opera.
+The current season will see his debut at the Royal Opera House, Covent Garden, conducting Il barbiere di Siviglia.
+In July 2012, he was personally invited by his mentor, the late Lorin Maazel, to conduct at his Castleton Festival in Virginia, and in July 2015, he was appointed Principal Conductor and led performances of Gounod’s Roméo et Juliette and a performance of Beethoven’s Symphony No. 9 in memory of Maazel.

 Born in 1980 and a graduate of the celebrated El Sistema in Venezuela, Payare began his formal conducting studies in 2004 with José Antonio Abreu.
-He has conducted all the major orchestras in Venezuela, including the Simón Bolívar Orchestra.
+He has conducted all the major Venezuelan orchestras, including the Simón Bolívar Orchestra.
 Having also served as Principal Horn of the Simón Bolívar Orchestra, he took part in many prestigious tours and recordings with conductors including Giuseppe Sinopoli, Claudio Abbado, Simon Rattle, and Lorin Maazel.

-In May 2012, Payare was awarded first prize at the Nicolai Malko Competition for Young Conductors.
+In May 2012, Payare was awarded first prize at the Malko International Conducting Competition.